 Chill cocktail glass.
-Shake all ingredients with ice cubes.
-Rub lemon oil on the rim of the glass and then dust the rim with superfine or granulated sugar.
+Shake all ingredients with ice and strain into a sugar rimmed cocktail glass.
 Garnish with a lemon twist if you like but it is not necessary.

 |Prep Time||1 minute|